a new society

 THE CHILD

-The child is incorporated into the mother’s dress, symbolically trapped within the fabric of her being, unable to escape or find connection.
+The child is symbolically trapped within the fabric of the mother’s dress, unable to escape or find connection.